AnushkaSaxena123/Lead-Scoring-Case-Study/README.md

               An HTML file of the Python Notebook which contains the code along with the results Case Study Subjective Questions PDF file
               Case Study Summary PDF file
-              PPT on the Case Study
+              PPT on the Case Study PDF file